ngesa254/FireTemp/README.md

 # FireTemp
-A demo app showing how to integrate Android Things with Firebase
+A demo app showing how to integrate Android Things with Firebase.
+It is using Firebase Realtime Database